What is PBC?

 First-line PBC treatment

 The current primary treatment for PBC is ursodiol (also known as urso or UDCA).
-But about 40% of people with PBC continue having high ALP levels despite taking ursodiol.
+But about 40% of people with PBC continue to have high ALP levels despite taking ursodiol.

 Expanding treatment options